Antilegomena: Eusebius

-It is a matter of categorical discussion whether Eusebius divides his books into three groups—homologoumena (from Greek ὁμολεγούμενα, "accepted"), antilegomena, and 'heretical'—or into four by adding a notha ("spurious") group.
+It is a matter of categorical discussion whether Eusebius divides his books into three groups—homologoumena (from Greek ὁμολεγούμενα, "accepted"), antilegomena, and "heretical"—or into four by adding a notha ("spurious") group.

 The Epistle to the Hebrews had earlier been listed:

 Codex Sinaiticus, a 4th-century text and possibly one of the Fifty Bibles of Constantine, includes the Shepherd of Hermas and the Epistle of Barnabas.
 The original Peshitta (NT portion is c.
 5th century) excluded 2 and 3 John, 2 Peter, Jude, and Revelation.
 Some modern editions, such as the Lee Peshitta of 1823, include them.

 Reformation

 During the Reformation, Luther brought up the issue of the antilegomena.
-Though he included the Letter to the Hebrews, the letters of James and Jude and Revelation in his Bible translation, he put them into a separate grouping and questioned their legitimacy.
-Hence, these books are sometimes termed "Luther's Antilegomena" Current Lutheran usage expands this questioning to also include 2 Peter, 2 John, and 3 John. - a terminology remains in use today.
+Though he included the Letter to the Hebrews, the letters of James and Jude, and Revelation in his Bible translation, he put them into a separate grouping and questioned their legitimacy.
+Hence, these books are sometimes termed "Luther's Antilegomena" – a terminology that remains in use today.
+Current Lutheran usage expands this questioning to also include 2 Peter, 2 John, and 3 John.

-F. C. Baur used the term in his classification of the Pauline Epistles, classing Romans, 1–2 Corinthians and Galatians as homologoumena; Ephesians, Philippians, Colossians, 1–2 Thessalonians and Philemon as antilegomena; and the Pastoral Epistles as "notha" (spurious writings).
+F. C. Baur used the term in his classification of the Pauline Epistles, classing Romans, 1–2 Corinthians and Galatians as homologoumena; Ephesians, Philippians, Colossians, 1–2 Thessalonians and Philemon as antilegomena; and the Pastoral Epistles as notha (spurious writings).

 Hebrew Bible

 The term is sometimes applied also to certain books in the Hebrew Bible.

+For instance, the Catholic Encyclopedia and discussions from institutions like Knox Theological Seminary have noted that certain Hebrew Bible books were subject to debate, thus fitting the broader definition of antilegomena.

+Books such as Ecclesiastes, Esther, Song of Songs, Ezekiel, and Proverbs were among those whose inclusion in the canon was questioned at various times.
+Reasons for these debates ranged from theological concerns to perceived inconsistencies.
+For example, Ecclesiastes was seen by some as too skeptical, while Esther was noted for not mentioning God explicitly.